petervnv/roundcube_openpgp/README.md

 Attention
 ---------
-Please don't use this plugin for anything real yet, it has never been reviewed.
+Please __don't__ use this plugin for anything real yet, it has never been reviewed.
-Unless you're experimenting you should use something that works and has been reviewed.
+Unless you're experimenting you should use something that _works_ and has been _reviewed_.
 Also read [What’s wrong with in-browser cryptography?][wrong] and [Javascript Cryptography Considered Harmful][harmful].

 Introduction